 “That was done very deliberately when we were creating the menu,” McGinnis said.
 “We wanted to create amazing dishes using simple local ingredients.”

-Coffee and those morning pastries (thanks to the PLU bakery) are still on the menu and the coffee is provided by Vahalla in North Tacoma, with selections like Organic Viking and Valkurie blends.
+Coffee and those morning pastries (thanks to the PLU bakery) are still on the menu and the coffee is provided by Valhalla in North Tacoma, with selections like Organic Viking and Valkyrie blends.
 It should fit nicely with the Scandinavian Shop in the Garfield Book Company.

 But 208 Garfield is so much more than a coffee shop.
 The name will become official Jan.
 31, with a few more added small plate selections on the menu and new desserts.